Sweet Dog

 4

-Let your dog shake their head
+Let him shake his head

 5